Actions to close the gender pay gap

 Returners are people who have taken an extended career break for caring or other reasons and who are either not currently employed or are working in roles for which they are over-qualified.

-Use our guidance to see how to attract and hire returners.
+Use our Returner Programmes guidance(opens in a new window) to see how to attract and hire returners.
 For example: